ravindran-dev/dotfiles/README.md

 ##  Overview

-`clone_repos.sh` automates the initial post-installation setup on Arch Linux.
+`Autosetup.sh` automates the initial post-installation setup on Arch Linux.
 It includes:

 - System update and mirrorlist refresh